Dunedin, Florida: Economy

 Dunedin previously hosted an office of Nielsen Media Research.
-In 2003 the company consolidated its employees in a new complex in Oldsmar, Florida, with workers from Dunedin and other areas in Pinellas County moving into the Oldsmar Building.
+In 2003, the company consolidated its employees in a new complex in Oldsmar, Florida, with workers from Dunedin and other areas in Pinellas County moving into the Oldsmar Building.

 Until early 2005, Dunedin was the home of Nielsen Media Research's production operations.
-The city is home to multiple breweries including Dunedin Brewery, Florida's oldest microbrewery.

 TD Ballpark and Englebert Complex are used by the Dunedin Blue Jays and spring training facilities for the Toronto Blue Jays since 1977.
 TD Ballpark was built on the former Grant Field c.
 1930.

 The downtown business district is notable for its absence of large commercial signage, corporate franchise restaurants or chain retail stores.
 The Pinellas Trail, a 39 mi bicycle and pedestrian trail that traverses all of Pinellas County, bisects downtown Dunedin.
 A large portion of the trail lies on the former roadbed of the Orange Belt Railway, the first railroad in Pinellas County, which arrived in 1888.